Sic Parvis Magna Sample Chapter—First Impressions of Plymouth

 Francis’s eyes fixed on a faraway point in a vacant stare.

 Two halberdiers clad in jack-of-plate armor stepped forward, tilting their pikes to stop the wagon.
-Francis’s eyes followed his grandfather as he approached an imposing sentry.
+Francis’s eyes followed Grandfather as he approached an imposing sentry.

 Standing in a wide stance, the man’s left hand rested on the hilt of his bullock dagger.
 A jagged finger-width scar ran from his temple to his upper lip.
 He greeted Grandfather with a disdainful, appraising look.

-Lowering his head in a deferent nod, Grandfather reached inside his jerkin to produce a folded paper, which he offered to the guard.
+Lowering his head in a deferential nod, Grandfather reached inside his jerkin to produce a folded paper, which he offered to the guard.

 The sentry unfolded and read the paper, examining the seal under the light of the nearby candle lantern.
-Following that, he scanned everyone in the wagon with a withering look, his eyes pausing on each person.
+Following that, he scanned everyone in the wagon, his withering stare pausing on each person.

-“Step aside!
-They can pass!” he finally barked, waving off the halberdiers with a commanding gesture.
+“Step aside!” he finally barked, waving off the halberdiers with a commanding gesture.

 Francis breathed a sigh of relief as Grandfather got the horse underway again.

-Two- or three-story timber-framed jettied houses crowded the street, some with a storefront under faded, painted signs advertising the shop.
-Others were simpler, with a board laid in the front to display the goods of merchants shouting to hawk their wares.
+Two- or three-story jettied houses crowded the street, some with a storefront under painted signs advertising the shop.
+Others were simpler, with a board laid out to display the goods which the merchants hawked.

 He bit his lip.